-All questions arising as to the Guideline of this Plan shall be subject to the grievance and arbitration procedures in Articles 8 (Grievances) and 9 (Arbitration) of the collective agreement.
+All questions arising as to the interpretation of this Plan shall be subject to the grievance and arbitration procedures in Articles 8 (Grievances) and 9 (Arbitration) of the collective agreement.

-Section 14 - collective agreement Unprejudiced
+Section 14 - Collective Agreement Unprejudiced

-The terms of the Plan set out above shall not prejudice the application or Guideline of the collective agreement.
+The terms of the Plan set out above shall not prejudice the application or interpretation of the collective agreement.